Skip to main content

 IPO Year2023

-MIRA Pharmaceuticals presents a compelling investment opportunity due to its focused approach on developing MIRA1a, a synthetic THC analog, to address the growing market for anxiety and cognitive decline treatments.
+MIRA Pharmaceuticals presents a notable research candidate due to its focused approach on developing MIRA1a, a synthetic THC analog, to address the growing market for anxiety and cognitive decline treatments.
 The company's strategy of targeting both CB1 and CB2 receptors offers a unique mechanism of action with the potential for improved efficacy and reduced side effects compared to existing treatments.
 The current market capitalization of $0.05 billion, coupled with a high beta of 1.82, suggests significant growth potential if MIRA1a achieves positive clinical trial results.
 Key value drivers include successful completion of clinical trials, strategic partnerships, and eventual commercialization of MIRA1a.
 Upcoming clinical trial milestones represent significant catalysts for stock appreciation.
 The absence of a dividend allows the company to reinvest earnings into research and development, further fueling growth.

-Key Highlights
+MIRA Key Highlights

 • MIRA Pharmaceuticals is a clinical-stage biopharmaceutical company focused on developing MIRA1a.